 - Sympathize with your teen when they aren’t tired enough to go to sleep.
 Due to biological changes, sleep patterns in teenagers naturally shift towards going to sleep later and waking up later.
 To accommodate these changes, choose nighttime activities that will help your teen relax before bed and counteract their inclination to stay awake.

 - Take your teen’s phone out of her room during the nighttime and opt for a traditional alarm instead.
-If you allow your teen to sleep with her phone, make sure that the “Do Not Disturb” feature is enabled during bedtime hours.
+If you allow your teen to sleep with her phone, make sure they have a blue light filter screen protector on their device and that the “Do Not Disturb” feature is enabled during bedtime hours.